|

 reflector during the war and UKW-C was only used in the later part of

-first 5 wheels of the Enigma M3 (Navy)
+first 5 rotors of Naval Enigma M3

-and the U-Boot Enigma M4.
+and Naval Enigma M4.

 |